 INFORMATION ON COVID-19 CLOSURE, MAKE-UPS, TUITION AND MORE

 First of all, we hope everyone has been safe and healthy during the closure!
-We miss you all so much and are very excited - we will be re-opening June 1st!
+We miss you all so much and are very excited - we have re-opened as of June 1st!

 We worked very hard to find a way to help families make up missed classes.
 We developed a new “token” system.
 Families that paid for March will be given tokens to make up for missed classes.
 When we open, each family will owe tuition for June, your student will attend his/her regular class time AND use tokens to attend make up classes, open gyms, or both.